margaretmz/awesome-tensorflow-lite/README.md

 This is an awesome list of TFLite models with sample apps, helpful tools and learning resources.
 This awesome list was created to:
 * Showcase what the community has built with TFLite
 * Put all the samples side-by-side for easy reference
-* Share knowledge and learning resrouces
+* Share knowledge and learning resources

 Please submit a PR if you would like to contribute and follow the guidelines [here](CONTRIBUTING.md).